juliajoo/docs/_posts/2019-09-20-platform-raspbian.md

 ```

 Notes:
-After details if the service needs to wait for anything before
+* After details if the service needs to wait for anything before
 running, you can put other "events" in "After"
-Note you must always give the absolute path,
+* Note you must always give the absolute path,
 You can get this by running the "pwd"
 in your command line in the file's location,
 and appending the "/FILE_NAME" to the response
-if anything goes wrong, your service always restarts
+if anything goes wrong,
+* The restart part ensures your service always restarts on any problem.

 Now you can attempt to start the service with the command:
 ```bash